mesosphere/mesos-docker/README.md

 # Mesos / Docker Integration

+NOTE: This is a proof of concept for running Dockers on Mesos via Marathon.
+It has a number of limitations and is not recommended for production use.
+First class Docker support is coming up in Mesos 0.19 via [Deimos](https://github.com/mesosphere/deimos).

 ## Summary

 Docker containers provide a consistent, compact and flexible means of packaging application builds.
 Delivering applications with Docker on Mesos promises a truly elastic, efficient and consistent platform for delivering a range of applications on premises or in the cloud.